Coronal mass ejection: Stellar coronal mass ejections

 There have been a small number of CMEs observed on other stars, all of which as of 2016 have been found on red dwarfs.
 These have been detected mainly by spectroscopy, most often by studying Balmer lines: the material ejected toward the observer causes asymmetry in the blue wing of the line profiles due to Doppler shift.
-This enhancement can be seen in absorption when it occurs on the stellar disc (the material is cooler than its surrounding), and in emission when it is outside the disc.
+This enhancement can be seen in absorption when it occurs on the stellar disc (the material is cooler than its surroundings), and in emission when it is outside the disc.
 The observed projected velocities of CMEs range from ≈84 to 5800 km/s.
 There are few stellar CME candidates in shorter wavelengths in UV or X-ray data.
 Compared to activity on the Sun, CME activity on other stars seems to be far less common.
 The low number of stellar CME detections can be caused by lower intrinsic CME rates compared to the models (e.g. due to magnetic suppression), projection effects, or overestimated Balmer signatures because of the unknown plasma parameters of the stellar CMEs.